ChrisZie/HugoSymphony/content/service/marketing/_index.md

 slides :
   - caption  : Engaging Everyone Everywhere
     description: >
       Social Media **IS** marketing in the world today.
-With almost all internet users in the world now on Social Media, you absolutely must know how to attract, keep, and convert them into visitors, volunteers, and donors to be achieve your goal.<br>We can help.
+With almost all internet users in the world now on Social Media, you absolutely must know how to attract, keep, and convert them into visitors, volunteers, and donors to achieve your goal.<br>We can help.

 quizbgimagefront: https://images.unsplash.com/photo-1580722434936-3d175913fbdc?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1951&q=80
 quizbgimageback: https://source.unsplash.com/350x225/?wood